Gurmit Singh: Career

 Making his debut in the variety show named Live On 5 in 1994, he then became the host and lead actor in the sketch comedy sitcom based on him known as Gurmit's World, which was also debuted in 1994 for the 1st season after Live On 5 Season 1 ended.
-The 2nd season of Gurmit's World, which continued in 1995, Gurmit portrayed his 'relatives' in a series of skits (unlike the first season where he played a wide assortment of mostly non-recurring characters), featured the first appearance of a character and general contractor named Phua Chu Kang, where he is one of the 6 characters that Gurmit was portraying in the 2nd season of Gurmit's World.
-The Singlish-based spin-off sitcom based on Phua Chu Kang known as Phua Chu Kang Pte Ltd in 1997 made Gurmit a popular icon, not only in Singapore, but also in neighbouring countries (especially Malaysia and the Riau Islands of Indonesia).
-This factor leads to having another spin-off sitcom sequel based in Malaysia known as Phua Chu Kang Sdn Bhd (2009-2010).
+The 2nd season of Gurmit's World, which continued in 1995, Singh portrayed his 'relatives' in a series of skits (unlike the first season where he played a wide assortment of mostly non-recurring characters), featured the first appearance of a character and general contractor named Phua Chu Kang, where he is one of the 6 characters that Singh was portraying in the 2nd season of Gurmit's World.
+The Singlish-based spin-off sitcom based on Phua Chu Kang known as Phua Chu Kang Pte Ltd in 1997 made Singh a popular icon, not only in Singapore, but also in neighbouring countries (especially Malaysia and the Riau Islands of Indonesia, as well as the Philippines).
+This factor leads to having another spin-off sitcom sequel based in Malaysia known as Phua Chu Kang Sdn Bhd (2009–2010).

-In 2013, Gurmit was nominated for the Best Actor prize at the 1st Golden Wau Awards, aimed at promoting Chinese-language Malaysian films, for his role in Phua Chu Kang The Movie (2010).
+In 2013, Singh was nominated for the Best Actor prize at the 1st Golden Wau Awards, aimed at promoting Chinese-language Malaysian films, for his role in Phua Chu Kang The Movie (2010).

 In October 2014, the Madame Tussauds Singapore museum unveiled a wax figure of Phua Chu Kang.

-In November 2014, Gurmit announced that he would leave the entertainment industry at the end of his full-time television career at Mediacorp - after exactly 20 years.
-Gurmit shared that he planned to spend more time with his family and would take on engagements on a more selective basis.
+In November 2014, Singh announced that he would leave the entertainment industry at the end of his full-time television career at Mediacorp - after exactly 20 years.
+Singh shared that he planned to spend more time with his family and would take on engagements on a more selective basis.

-In July 2017, Gurmit was announced by the Dover Park Hospice as the Hospice Ambassador.
+In July 2017, Singh was announced by the Dover Park Hospice as the Hospice Ambassador.

 In August 2020, Phua Chu Kang was announced and signed as Shopee's first Singaporean brand ambassador.